COSC3020/theory-vs-practice-ziyuWang6666/README.md

   ## Answer
   1. Asymptoic removes the constant factor(c) and lower order which made it misleading.
 For instance, Tp(n) = 5x^2+100, Tq(n) = 1000000000x^2, they have the same time complexity of x^2.
 With the same moderate input size x = 1000, Tq(n) runs much slower than Tq(n) which is misleading.
   2. Hardware and Platform Variability: In today's world of computer hardware like memory hierarchies, and parallelism can all affect how well a program runs.
 Even if you have the same algorithm, it might not work the same on different hardware or if you use different compilers and settings.
   3. Input size n is misleading when n is small.
-For example, when n = 2, 10000*n runs much slower than n, even though they have the same asymptotic analysis(n), which can be misleading.
+When the input size is small, the runtime analysis can be misleading due to variations in the efficiency of different operations.
+For instance, consider searching for a target value (e.g., 3) in a small array, such as arr = [1, 2, 3, 4, 5].
+The first function, searchElementA, employs a linear search to find the target value, while the second function, searchElementB, uses binary search for the same task.
+Even though the array is small, the second function searchElementB might take longer than the first function searchElementA.
+This is because the different ways they search can make their runtimes vary, showing that when dealing with small inputs, the conclusions we draw about performance can be tricky.

 - Suppose finding a particular element in a binary search tree with 1,000